open-hand/choerodon/README.md

 - A comprehensive tool chain supporting DevOps best practices, supporting Scrum management from planning, programming, building, testing, publishing, and operations.

 - A suite of Spring Cloud-based microservice application frameworks to help companies become faster and more efficient for microservice development.

+Choerodon 2.0: Open source with new capabilities for greater availability and stability!
+Choerodon 2.0 brings new capabilities for open source code management, artifact library management, CI/CD pipeline, container management, environment resources, application deployment, and more to provide greater availability and stability.
+Although this release does not include project management, test management, knowledge base etc. you can sign up for a trial environment to experience the project collaboration management features.

+It should be noted that Choerodon CE 2.0 does not support upgrades from v1.1.
+However, we sincerely hope that you can install Choerodon CE 2.0 and experience the excellent performance and functionality brought by Choerodon 2.0.
+Looking forward to your participation and feedback!

+Choerodon 2.0 brings you a brand new open source experience!

 ## The feature of Choerodon

 - [**Collaboration(Enterprise Edition)**](https://zknow.com/choerodon/#cooperation) - Combine Lean-Agile to manage business requirements and tasks to create an efficient collaborative ecosystem.
 Provides collaboration tools such as worklist, story map, and knowledge management.
 It is a value chain that runs through development, test, and deployment.
 It promotes communication among team members, reduces project management costs, and improves communication and collaboration efficiency.